 More recently, Don participating in a team that provided AMO with a handbook for Councillors to maximize assets.
 This was further implemented through the creation of a Municipal Development Corporation for a municipality.

-At present, Mr. May is assisting MPAC to integrate professional planning expertise within the valuation process.
-In addition, Mr. May is participating in a newly formed Planning Services Advisory Panel researching subjects affecting assessment in Ontario.
+At present, Mr. May is assisting MPAC co-chairing a newly formed Planning Services Advisory Panel researching subjects affecting assessment in Ontario.

-Consulting with Almost There Inc., Mr. May is able to provide the resources and flexibility for the task at hand.
-The company is represented by an inukshuk with the expressed purpose that a positive mark will be left in our communities as a result of the effort and expertise provided.
+Mr. May is able to provide the resources and flexibility for the task at hand.
+Almost There is represented by an inukshuk with the expressed purpose that a positive mark will be left in our communities as a result of the effort and expertise provided.
 The inukshuk acknowledges the need for collaboration and symbolizes that through cooperation and guidance, we can achieve greater goals.